Luke Raley Player Props: Rays vs. Royals

-Luke Raley -- hitting .361 in his past 10 games -- will be in action for the Tampa Bay Rays against the Kansas City Royals, with Jose Cuas on the hill, on June 22 at 6:40 PM ET.
+On Saturday, Luke Raley (hitting .333 in his past 10 games) and the Tampa Bay Rays play the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
+First pitch is at 4:10 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-3) against the Orioles.
+He had a one-hit performance in his previous game (1-for-3) against the Royals.

 Luke Raley Game Info & Props vs. the Royals